 If you expect creative, team-oriented, innovative candidates, then it’ll help if you already offer that environment.
 Top talent in particular will know how to look for a hotel that offers fantastic company culture, fun perks, and tight-knit team.
 Meanwhile, if you expect the absolute best in your team, and future team players, then that is what you’re going to attract.
 Like attracts like.
 If you don’t like what you already have, then you better make some changes until you do.

 Don’t be afraid to ask for help!
 You’re probably slammed with promotions, events, and everything else that comes with the onset of the new year.
-HMG Hospitality has the expertise and experience to aid you in amping up your recruitment game.
-Contact Young Yoon of HMG Hospitality to get started immediately – 858.673.1534.
+HMG Hospitality has the expertise and experience to aid you in amping up your hospitality recruiting game.
+Contact us to get started today.

 Young Yoon is the Corporate Director of Development, and is responsible for overall development of HMG Hospitality.
 He has more than 12 years of experience in the hospitality industry, including hotel and restaurant operations and corporate and brand management.
 Most notably, he managed operations for Sheraton, Warwick International Hotels, and NYLO Hotels, and as a part of the corporate office of InterContinental Hotels Group, he oversaw a portfolio of 63 hotels under six brands focusing on the Greater Los Angeles and Las Vegas regions.
 He studied at the Ceasar Ritz College in Brig Switzerland, an institution that specializes in hotel and restaurant management.
 While at Brig, he was a member of Eurochrie, an international organization supporting education and training for the hospitality industry.